tushar-jogi/KobayashiIso/README.md

-# Isotropic Directional Growth using Kobayashi Model
+# Isotropic Directional Solidification using Kobayashi Model

 `KobatashiIso` solves the coupled equations to model migration of solid/liquid interface.
 The package solves phase-field equation and heat equation with latent heat term.
 Only isotropic